maulanamalikjb147/opsculun/content/about.md

 - Deploying and setting up a CI pipeline using Jenkins and CD using ArgoCD
 - Deploying and setting up Grafana monitoring to track node utilization and services in Kubernetes

-2. [PT DansMultiPro](https://www.dansmultipro.com/), L2/L3 Application Support , September 2023 - Now
+2. [PT Qeveria Technologies Indonesia](https://www.qeveria.co.id/), Freelance DevOps Engineer , September 2024 - March 2025
 Jobdesk:
 - Setting up a Kubernetes (Vanilla) cluster on-premises
 - Configuring the infrastructure flow from public access to services in Kubernetes